 Articles by: Charleston Currents

-Since this issue of Charleston Currents seems to be all about birds, we thought it might be fun for the Mystery Photo to be a bird to.
-What kind of bird is this?
+You can see this somewhere around Charleston, but what is it?
 Send your best guess to: email@example.com — and make sure to include the name of the town in which you live.

 Pronounced “sky-way,” SCIWAY is South Carolina’s Information Superhighway — the largest and most comprehensive directory of South Carolina information on the Internet.